Union Pacific MP&M Men, Biographical Information

-McKeen seemed to be pushing a number of technologies forward.
-I am aware of these:
+McKeen seemed to be pushing a number of technologies forward, including:

 - During his tenure the first steel box cars on the UP appeared.
-The body of one of these was retrieved from Wyoming and is now at IRM.
-(Read more about Union Pacific Railroad 100000 at Illinois Railway Museum)
+The body of one of these was retrieved from Wyoming and is now at Illinois Railway Museum at Union, Illinois.

 - Gasoline powered rail cars.